Timinator2000/PySkillz/01 - Introduction/01 - introduction.md

 ![Smart Money](smart_money.png)

+# TL;DR

+The tax-free growth and withdrawals of Roth IRAs make them the holy grail of long-term wealth building.
+Chances are, you're not taking full advantage of Roth opportunities.
+With the right strategy—even one that unfolds over many years—you can create lasting financial benefits for yourself and future generations.

 # What is Smart Money?

 If you're looking for investment advice, talk to a financial advisor.
 You won’t find specific investment recommendations here.
 Instead, this tutorial is about making smart, practical decisions that can set you on the path to long‑term wealth accumulation.